seanmerron/Retirement-Roadmap/README.md

 - This will help you from dipping into your monthly budget or savings with material expenses.
 Use money already sitting around the house in material form :)
 - Never impulse buy, always shop around and wait a few days before making any purchase.
 This is a capitalist environment with the beauty of competition.
 - I don't let my material stash get over $1,000 and deposit extra money into savings.

+Kids
+- Kids are great and there are people that want more and more and that is great.
+However, kids are expensive.
+I really don't want to discourage people form having kids but it's important to talk about them.
+- It's very important to me to make sure I don't have more kids than I can give enough time/love to and unfortunately money can have an impact on that.
+- Kids need daycare, have higher medical expenses, diapers, formula, birth costs, missed work from many sicks days, more food, need entertainment, bigger cars, sports and so on...
+- Just consider your financial situation before having kids ad adjust as needed.
+You need time and money to continue with your personal goals while also being a good parent.

 ### Step 4: One Month of Expenses + $1,000 Buffer